xzela/mono-morphation/examples/00_setup/README.md

-# Example 00_test
+# Example 00_setup

-Simple test to demonstrate how isomorphic javascript works (basic example).
+Simple setup and test to demonstrate how isomorphic javascript works (basic example).

 ## To Install